| [an error occurred while processing this directive] |

 & U.S.A.

-U.S. Bachelors degree (Four Year Degree Program).
-A minimum of 16 years of
+to a U.S. Bachelor’s degree (Four Year Degree Program).
+A minimum of 16

-Graduate degree here in India.
-A one-year university affiliated program will make up for
+here in India.
+A one-year university affiliated program will make up

-more details, check out: Education in Canada & Education
+For more details, check out: Education in Canada

 AUSTRALIA